 Contract Development Materials

-This page tracks W.A.G.E.'s interest in contractual materials, starting in 2015 with an unfinished yearslong effort to produce a resale royalty contract on blockchain through to the present day with the development of CONTRACTS , a forthcoming project focused on tools for the legal self-determination of art workers.
+This page tracks W.A.G.E.'s interest in contractual materials, starting in 2015 with an unfinished years long effort to produce a resale royalty contract on blockchain through to the present day with the development of CONTRACTS , a set of interactive work agreements for freelance art and cultural workers.

 The Artist's Contract on Blockchain